relhamdi/ComfyUI-RE-CustomUtils/README.md

 Connect a node (e.g. a `PromptOptionPicker`) to each slot.
 The placeholder is replaced by the connected value at execution.

+#### Cleanup

+Same rules as `PromptPresetSelector`.
+Useful when a connected slot outputs an empty string, leaving residual commas or parentheses.

 #### Validation